Homelessness

 The Eviction Legal Defense Program serves to promote housing stability for low-income tenants and mitigate the negative long-term impacts of evictions which include homelessness, decreased health outcomes, job loss, poor educational performance for children, and housing discrimination.

-To date, the Eviction Legal Defense Program has helped almost 1,500 remain housed.
+To date, the Eviction Legal Defense Program has helped over 2,500 remain housed.
 The program aims in particular to provide targeted assistance to BIPOC communities, who are disproportionately affected by the housing crisis.

 Graph showing eviction statistics in Oregon.